-Foreign persons acquiring interests that require notification for the Agricultural Land Register administered by the ATO should comply separately with their notification requirements under the Register of Foreign Ownership of Agricultural Land Act 2015, for any applicable acquisitions and disposals made while an exemption certificate is in place.
+Foreign persons acquiring interests that require notification for the Agricultural Land Register administered by the ATO should comply separately with their notification requirements under the Register of Foreign Ownership of Water or Agricultural Land Act 2015, for any applicable acquisitions and disposals made while an exemption certificate is in place.

 Mining and production tenements

 Foreign persons (including foreign government investors) are able to apply for an exemption certificate to cover a program of acquisitions of interests in tenements.

 Exemption certificates for mining or production tenements would generally be granted subject to conditions that: